 - Slowly add the dry mix to the zucchini mixture.
 After the ingredients are fully combined, add 1-3 tablespoons of almond meal as needed to absorb any excess moisture.

-- Fold in your choice of mix-ins.
-Then, Evenly distribute batter among muffin tins, filling about 3/4 of the way full.
+- Fold in the blueberries and your choice of mix-ins.
+Then evenly distribute batter among muffin tins, filling each about 3/4 of the way full.

 - Bake for 25-30 minutes or until toothpick inserted into the middle of the muffin comes out clean.

 - Remove from the oven and allow the muffins to cool inside the muffin tin for 10 minutes then remove muffins and transfer to a wire rack to finish cooling for 5 minutes.

 - Store the muffins in an airtight container and place them in the fridge to enjoy for up to a week